Many Parts, One Body

 Activities + Resources

-The next thing you know, the head might say, "I don't need any of you, I can 'Hokey Pokey' all by myself!"
+Or what if the head said, "I don't need any of you.
+I can Hokey Pokey all by myself!"

 This just isn’t possible.
 The hands, the feet, and the head are all part of the "whole self.”
 And no part can take the place of another.

 Even though the “Hokey Pokey” is kind of silly, it is a good picture of the parts that make up the church.
 The Bible says, “The eye cannot say to the hand, ‘I don’t need you!’
 And the head cannot say to the feet, ‘I don’t need you!’ ”

 Every person is an important part of the church, just like every body part is important to the whole body.
 Together, we make up what is called the “Body of Christ.”

 We each have special gifts that are important to God and His church.
 Some of us have been given the gift to be a pastor or teacher, while others have been given the gift of healing, helping others, or leading people.
 Maybe you have the gift of being creative, being a great listener, or something totally different.